markostanimirovic/juliette/README.md

 To create the store, Juliette provides `createStore` function.
 It accepts the initial application state as the first argument.
 The second argument is `devMode` and it's optional.
 You can enable it when the application is in development mode in order to log the state and handlers on every dispatch.
+Also, when `devMode` is enabled, you'll get an error if try to mutate the state.

 ```typescript
 const store = createStore(initialAppState, true);